XuewenWangUGA/TRcaller/README.md

 `git clone https://github.com/XuewenWangUGA/TRcaller`

-or download the zip compressed files and then unzip to VarSeqStitcher
+or download the zip compressed files and then unzip to TRcaller

 Update Java run environment if necessary.
 The software will use the Java runtime environment (SE) V17.